 By day these beatniks and bohemians met in Grand Cafe de Paris, breaking bread and exchanging ideas.
 By night, they drank in excess, procured prostitutes and indulged in the country’s surplus of drugs, unfettered by disinterested law enforcement.

 While Morocco’s political stance on homosexuality has taken a sharp conservative turn, the country remains an important part of queer history and tourism.
-Not only were Yves Saint Laurent’s ashes scattered in Marrakesh, but tourists can still visit the Grand Cafe de Paris and El Muniria (the homestay where the majority of said authors resided).
+Not only were Yves Saint Laurent’s ashes scattered in Marrakesh, but tourists can still visit the Grand Cafe de Paris and El Muniria (the homestay where most said authors resided).

 Scroll down for five quotes by the most prominent figures who got swept up in Queer Tangier.

 High on heroin, Burroughs wrote Naked Lunch in his seedy Moroccan flat between 1950 and 1953.
-The novel was semi-autobiographical and featured tableauxs of gay sex so vivid it was banned in America under obscenity laws.
+The novel was semi-autobiographical and featured tableaux of gay sex so vividly it was banned in America under obscenity laws.

 Tangier is one of the few places left in the world where, so long as you don’t proceed to robbery, violence, or some form of crude, antisocial behavior, you can do exactly what you want.

 The father of the beat generation spent a significant period of time in Morocco, basking in the country’s relaxed approach to homosexuality.
 While he didn’t pen any particular work in Tangier, the country’s desert landscape looms throughout his bibliography, such as his poem An Eastern Ballad below.

 I speak of love that comes to mind: